Tumulty-Web-Services/tumultywebservices.dev/src/posts/2021-01-09-how-to-paint-a-webpage-faster.md

 Here are a few tips on how to load that banner image without totally killing the page's LCP metric.

-* Compress the image.
-Check out [Compressor.io](https://compressor.io)
+* Compress the image, check out [Compressor.io](https://compressor.io)
-* Covert those images to a modern web-image format (JPEG 2000, JPEG XR, WebP)
+* Convert images to a modern web-image format (JPEG 2000, JPEG XR, WebP)
 * Make sure these images are responsive
-* Consider using a image optimization CDN service like [Cloudinary](https://cloudinary.com)
+* Use an image optimization CDN service like [Cloudinary](https://cloudinary.com)

 #### Preload these resources